-Chromosomal diseases result from chromosomal and genome mutations.
+Chromosomal diseases are the result of chromosomal and genome mutations.
 Frequency is 0,24-0,4 %.
 About 90 % of chromosomal diseases are autosomal trisomies.
 Polyploidy, haploidy, trisomy on large chromosomes and all monosomies (except an X-monosomy) are lethal for the human.
 Diagnosis of chromosomal diseases is made after studying with cytogenetic methods.
 The most common are trisomies on the 13, 18, 21st pairs of chromosomes.